LucaLoVerde/rcaExtra/README.md

 * Clean up warnings and messages produced by RCA backbone

 ## Changes compared to the upstream svndl/rcaExtra toolbox
 I've been trying to minimize any changes to the toolbox as a whole while implementing sweep functionality.
-The changes consist mainly of the addition of a dedicated `sweep` subfolder, containing functions dedicated to the sweep RCA analyses.
+The changes consist mainly of the addition of a dedicated `sweep` subfolder, containing functions aimed at the sweep RCA analyses.
 A list the changes made to the common rcaExtra infrastructure will be provided at a later time.